 “The education of youth is the most efficient and effective method of improving the welfare, condition, and future of all communities, citizens and families.
 The basis of all human improvement begins with education.”

-In 2019 the Foundation funded more than $189,000 in scholarship awards to 91 students to further our commitment to education.
+In 2022, the Foundation pledged/donated more than $208,000 in scholarship awards to further our commitment to education.

-Our students attend 2-year and 4- year colleges in Colorado and California.
-Some of our students have successfully transferred from community college to 4-year schools.
+Our students attend 2-year and 4- year colleges in Colorado.
+Some of our students have successfully transferred from community college to graduate from 4-year schools.
 We have students who have graduated from: Community College of Denver, University of Colorado, Metro State, Colorado School of Mines, University of Northern Colorado, San Diego State University and San Diego Mesa College.
 We are proud of our Paige Foundation graduates!

-We support K-12 non-profits who demonstrate they are impacting college graduation rates for low-income children.
-We have partnerships with College Track, Colorado Uplift, Denver Kids, Denver Scholarship Foundation, Girls Inc., The Bridge Project and “I Have a Dream” of Boulder, Los Angeles and Colorado.
+We support K-12 non-profits who demonstrate they are impacting college graduation rates for children from marginalized communities.
+We have partnerships with College Track, Colorado Uplift, Denver Kids, Denver Scholarship Foundation, Girls Inc. and “I Have a Dream” of Boulder and Colorado.
 These programs provide children the opportunity to break the cycle of poverty though social emotional education, school support, summer programs, mentoring and in some cases tuition towards college.

 “We’re so grateful to The Paige Family Foundation for their generous support of our Dreamers.
 Because of their support, 5 new Dreamers will receive daily after-school and summer support in academics and cultural enrichment, and a four-year scholarship towards their post-secondary pursuits, preparing them for high school graduation, college enrollment, and college graduation!